ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Added default to same page for consent return
    - Fixes bug where `after_channel_entry_save` hook would run twice.
    - Ignores url_title in fetch param function, for issues related to URL titles called `n`
-   - Fixed strpos `Non-string needles will be interpreted as strings in the future.` issue
+   - Fixes strpos `Non-string needles will be interpreted as strings in the future.` issue
-   - Fixed a bug ([#382](https://github.com/ExpressionEngine/ExpressionEngine/issues/382)) where MSM File Fields breaking because of js error.
+   - Fixes a bug ([#382](https://github.com/ExpressionEngine/ExpressionEngine/issues/382)) where MSM File Fields breaking because of js error.
+   - Fixes error in Pages module that leaves orphaned entries

 EOF MARKER: This line helps prevent merge conflicts when things are